ennis/graal-old/README.md

 # GRAAL

-This repository contains the source code of graal, a modern C++17 wrapper over OpenGL that makes it easy to optimize resource allocation in complex rendering pipelines.
+This repository contains the source code of graal, a modern C++17 wrapper over ~~OpenGL~~ Vulkan that makes it easy to optimize resource allocation in complex rendering pipelines.

 ### Disclaimer
 This is a work in progress.